The law affects everything in our lives ….. and it does so in death as well.

-The best way to make sure that your assets are dealt with in the manner that you want it dealt with, is to make a will.
+The best way to make sure that your assets are dealt with in the manner that you want them dealt with is to make a will.
 If you do not leave a will, your assets will be dealt with in terms of the law of intestate succession and persons may inherit your assets that you did not want to inherit from you.

 In your will, you will appoint an Executor.
 The Executor is the person who will take care of all the administrative duties that are required when dealing with your estate after your death.

 As mentioned, the first step after your death and before anybody can deal with your assets is that the Executor must report the death to the Master.
 It must be reported within 14 days after the date of death.
 Once the matter has been reported, the Master will appoint an Executor.

 It is very important that you make provision for your loved ones to have cash available upon your death because normally your bank accounts are “frozen” by the bank when you die.
 The bank can receive monies into your account but cannot pay monies out.
 Once the Executor has been appointed, he/she must open a new bank account in the name of “Estate Late Mr X”.
 This is because once we die, that which we leave behind is called our “estate”.
 Once the new bank account is opened, the Executor will close all your bank accounts and have the monies transferred to the new “Estate Late Mr X” bank account.
 These monies will stay there until the Master has approved the paying out of monies.

 For the very immediate and until the Executor has been appointed and a new bank account opened, there may be cash flow problems for your family if you have not made other provisions for it.
 (Registered a Trust for example, or taken out a policy that pays out cash to your family upon death).
 Depending, it can take up to three months before the Master appoints an Executor so this can cause a serious problem for your family.